Skip to content

 In February 2019, there was a bold and brisk response from individuals and groups across the country to plans by Just for Laughs and SiriusXM Canada to revamp and rebrand “Canada Laughs 168” to “Just For Laughs Radio”.

 The response included massive social media activism from countless stand-up comics, an unprecedented boycott by Edmonton stand-up comics of a JFL showcase, and a CASC Town Hall meeting on February 26th, 2019.
 The next day JFL informed CASC, and then the public, that they decided to make their revamped and rebranded “Just For Laughs Canada” on SiriusXM 100% content from independently produced Canadian comedians.
-Private industry stakeholders demonstrated that they were prepared to listen to the stand-up comedy community.
+Private industry stakeholders demonstrated they were prepared to listen to the stand-up comedy community.
 CASC again demonstrated the value of a unified, informed voice to its Members.

 E-PETITION